qword-os/qword/README.md

 The qword-OS kernel, a fully featured, capable x86_64 sex machine!

-Get a prebuilt qword distro at: https://ci.oogacraft.com/job/qword/lastSuccessfulBuild/artifact/qword.hdd
+Get a prebuilt qword distro at: https://ci.oogacraft.com/job/qword/lastSuccessfulBuild/artifact/qword.xz

+Note: the default username/password is root/root.

 As said, this is just the kernel.
 To build the whole system, follow the instructions at <https://github.com/qword-os/build>.